 Whether it is located on your terrace, patio or in your backyard, wooden furniture can add a classy look to your outdoor areas.
-And that look can be long-lasting if you take the steps necessary to protect the surfaces of these pieces.
+That look can be long-lasting if you take the steps necessary to protect the surfaces of these pieces.
 Protecting the wooden furniture outside your home is important, since it is an investment that you’ll want to take care of for years to come.
 Having good looking, well maintained outdoor furniture represents an investment in your home overall and helps to increase both curb appeal and the value of your home should you ever choose to sell it.

 Covers Are Effective

 A patio furniture cover can physically protect furniture from the weather, children and pets.
 For a cover to be effective, you have to choose the right ones.
 Get good quality covers that can stand up to the weather themselves.
 Make sure they fit your outdoor wood furniture.
 If they’re too small, driving wind and rain can still get under them and introduce moisture to the surface of the wood.
 To avoid this problem, make sure you carefully measure each piece of furniture so you get the shapes and sizes right.

 Where you decide to put your outdoor furniture can have a big impact on how much it may be affected by weather conditions.
 For instance, if you have a covered gazebo with furniture on it, you might want to always pull your furniture to the center of the gazebo when it’s not in use.
 This will provide the maximum amount of rain protection, while also minimizing the amount of UV rays striking the service of the wood.
 Positioning your furniture underneath shady trees may seem to protect them from the sun, but also may keep them wet longer without the direct sun to dry them out quickly.
 Oftentimes minimizing one problem can increase another.